In Search of…LOVE

 In Search of… Conversation

 Bareket Kezwer, one of the co-founders of Neighbourhood Love, speaks about the purpose behind the new collective, and why community members needed a public art initiative to connect them to each other.
+Spoken word artist, Zara Rahman, performs an empowering piece about community bonds and resilience.

 Watch.
 Listen.
 Read.